ibm-watson-data-lab/couchdb-realm-sync-swift/README.md

 Create a CouchDB endpoint:

-`let dogsEndpoint = CouchDBEndpoint(baseUrl: "https://couchdbhost:couchdbport", username: "couchdbuser", password: "pwd", db: "dogs")`
+`let dogsEndpoint = CouchDBEndpoint(baseUrl: "https://couchdbhost:port", username: "user", password: "pwd", db: "dogs")`

 To pull data from CouchDB into your local Realm datastore run `pull` on the replication manager: